junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Holy, Cas, never take you for the 'Happily ever after' type."
 Dean runs a hand over his face, choked by feelings for a second.

 "I'll let you guys decide, then."
-Sam smoothly slide off the round table.
+Sam smoothly slides off the round table.

 Dean considers, while having a hand mindlessly rubbing Cas's.
-"What about this: we spend one full life time down there, me as human.
+"What about this: we spend one full lifetime down there, me as a human.
 Then whenever I bite it, I take up the position if that job offer is still available?
 I'm not leaving you behind or anything, don't worry."

 "I'd like that," Cas answers quietly, eyes gleaming with joy.
 His lips curl into a small smile.